Right-to-work law: Indiana

-Before its passage in 2012, the Republican-controlled Indiana General Assembly passed a right-to-work bill in 1957, which led to the Democratic takeover of Indiana's Governor's Mansion and General Assembly in the coming elections, and eventually, the new Democrat-controlled legislature repealing the right-to-work law in 1965.
+Before its passage in 2012, the Republican-controlled Indiana General Assembly passed a right-to-work bill in 1957, which led to the Democratic takeover of Indiana's Governor's Mansion and General Assembly in the coming elections, and eventually, the new Democratic-controlled legislature repealing the right-to-work law in 1965.
 Right-to-work was subsequently reenacted in 2012.

 Kentucky

 On November 18, 2016, the U.S. Sixth Circuit Court of Appeals upheld the right of local governments to enact local right-to-work laws in Kentucky.
 Kentucky had 12 local ordinances.
 A statewide law was subsequently enacted in 2017.

+Michigan

+Michigan adopted a right-to-work bill in 2012.
+After Democrats gained a trifecta in 2023, the legislature passed a bill repealing the right-to-work law, which was subsequently signed into law by Governor Gretchen Whitmer and took effect in 2024.

 Missouri

 The legislature passed a right-to-work bill in 2017, but the law was defeated in a 2018 referendum before it could take effect.

 New Hampshire

 New Hampshire adopted a right-to-work bill in 1947, but it was repealed in 1949 by the state legislature and governor.

 In 2017, a proposed right to work bill was defeated in the New Hampshire House of Representatives 200–177.
 In 2021, the same bill was reintroduced but again defeated in the House of Representatives 199–175.